 Assets held under finance leases are recognised as assets of the Group at their fair value or, if lower, at the present value of the minimum lease payments, each determined at the inception of the lease.
-Lease payments are apportioned between finance expenses and reduction of the lease obligation so as to achieve a constant rate of interest on the remaining balance of the liability.
+Lease payments are apportioned between finance expenses and reduction of the lease obligation so as to

+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended December 31, 2018 achieve a constant rate of interest on the remaining balance of the liability.
 Financing costs are recognized directly in the statement of comprehensive income.